Welcome visitors to your site with a short, engaging introduction. Double click to edit and add your own text.

 UCM has partnered with EXPO to develop an East St. Louis, IL Chapter.
 We are linking faith with justice!

-The underlying problem with the school to prison pipeline is the use of court referrals as a means of disciplining misbehaved kids in schools.
-Court referrals are the primary factor in kids becoming first time offenders.
+The underlying problem with the school-to-prison pipeline is the use of court referrals as a means of disciplining misbehaved kids in schools.
+Court referrals are the primary factor in kids becoming first-time offenders.

 The second factor in kids entering the juvenile justice system is the widespread overuse of suspensions and expulsions.
-Studies show that in-school and out-of-school suspensions, complete expulsions, and court referral arrests stemming from conduct violations typical in adolescent behavior does not curtail such behaviors.
-In this same research, there is indication that African American and Hispanic students are most often disciplined for more subjective offenses; acts such as throwing food, cursing, disobeying a teacher, loitering, or making excessive noise, whereas their Caucasian schoolmates are less likely to be suspended for more concrete offenses that include smoking, skipping school, or vandalism.
+Studies show that in-school and out-of-school suspensions, complete expulsions, and court referral arrests stemming from conduct violations typical in adolescent behavior do not curtail such behaviors.
+In this same research, there is an indication that African American and Hispanic students are most often disciplined for more subjective offenses; acts such as throwing food, cursing, disobeying a teacher, loitering, or making excessive noise, whereas their Caucasian schoolmates are less likely to be suspended for more concrete offenses that include smoking, skipping school, or vandalism.

-Two policies/actions currently used in schools that generate the mass introduction to juvenile justice system are Zero Tolerance Policies and Outsourced Disciplined/Officers in School.
+Two policies/actions currently used in schools that generate the mass introduction to the juvenile justice system are Zero Tolerance Policies and Outsourced Disciplined/Officers in School.
 Zero Tolerance Policies have increased the number of suspensions and expulsions.
-Having officers in schools began as an act of protections, but has become the leading source of juvenile arrests.
+Having officers in schools began as an act of protection, but has become the leading source of juvenile arrests.